 Use of Compensation Consultant.
-Our Compensation Committee has retained the services of McLagan, a compensation consultant, to provide advice regarding our named executive officer compensation program and compensation trends in the asset management industry.
-McLagan must receive preapproval from the chairperson of our Compensation Committee prior to accepting any non-survey-related work from management.
-Other than compensation surveys and multi-client studies where McLagan provided information, but not advice, McLagan did not provide any services to management in 2015.
+Our Compensation Committee has retained the services of McLagan, a compensation consultant, to provide information regarding compensation trends in the asset management industry.
+McLagan must receive pre-approval from the chairperson of our Compensation Committee prior to accepting any non-survey-related work from management.
+Other than compensation surveys and multi-client studies where McLagan provided information, but not advice, McLagan did not provide any services to management in 2016.
 Our Compensation Committee has assessed the independence of McLagan pursuant to SEC rules and concluded that no conflict of interest exists that prevents McLagan from independently advising the Compensation Committee.

 Peer Group Compensation Review.
-We consider the individual and aggregate pay levels and financial performance of other asset management companies as inputs to our compensation decision-making process.
-For example, in approving the elements and amounts of compensation paid to our named executive officers with respect to 2015, our Compensation Committee considered compensation information with respect to other companies in the asset management industry.
+Our Compensation Committee considers the individual and aggregate pay levels and financial performance of other asset management companies in connection with its compensation decision-making process.
+We do not seek to benchmark our executive compensation to that of our peers.
+Instead, the Compensation Committee reviews the information to stay informed of competitive pay levels and compensation trends in the asset management industry.

 Tax and Accounting Considerations.
 When it reviews compensation matters, our Compensation Committee considers the anticipated tax and accounting treatment of various payments and benefits to the Company and, when relevant, to its named executive officers, although these considerations are not dispositive.
 Section 162(m) of the Internal Revenue Code generally disallows a tax deduction to a publicly-traded corporation that pays compensation in excess of \$1 million to any of its named executive officers (other than the chief financial officer) in any taxable year, unless the compensation plan and awards meet certain requirements.
 Section 162(m) did not apply to our compensation prior to our IPO in March 2013.
 Under the transition rules, in general, compensation paid under a plan that existed while we were private is exempt from the \$1 million deduction limit until the earliest to occur of: (i) the expiration of the plan; (ii) the material modification of the plan; (iii) the issuance of all available shares and other compensation that has been allocated under the plan; and (iv) the first meeting of stockholders at which directors are to be elected that occurs after the close of the third calendar year following the calendar year in which our IPO occurred (i.e., the first meeting of stockholders after December 31, 2016).
-To the extent Section 162(m) is now applicable to us, we are relying on this exemption.
+We have relied on this exemption from the time of our IPO.
 Notwithstanding the foregoing, we reserve the right to pay amounts that are not deductible under Section 162(m) during any period when Section 162(m) is applicable to us.